 There are four primary reasons why supply chain shortages are pushing the industry to adopt the latest inventory-based technology:

 The World is Now Too Complex for Pen and Paper Methods

 With global interconnectedness inherent in supply chains these days, the old methods of pen and paper-based management are no longer appropriate or efficient enough to actually keep up with growing demand from consumers.
-Things can change 10 times within a minute, and all parts of the supply chain need to know of these changes quickly.
+Changes can occur ten times within a minute, and all parts of the supply chain need to be informed immediately.
 Therefore, processes that involve businesses individually obtaining and logging data that doesn’t provide enough transparency to everyone involved in the supply chain need to be replaced with fully-fleshed out inventory management software.

 Automated Processes Will Catch Things that People Won’t

 We all make mistakes and miss details from time to time.
 However, with the help of automated processes, this no longer has to be the case.
 Hence, inventory software to help not only manage your inventory levels but to also monitor and gauge upcoming shifts in demand.